About the Program

 Work and Learning: Solutions that help people find jobs, advance in them, and prepare for the future of their careers, from college graduates to those re-entering the workforce.

-Opportunities to network and receive mentorship from investors, strategic partners, founders, and business leaders.
+Opportunities to network and receive mentorship from potential investors, strategic partners, founders, and business leaders.

-Build deep connections with other founders in your track and our larger Village Capital investor and alumni network.
-Participate in mock board meetings with representatives from relevant institutions, corporates, and investors that can help their organization scale.
+Build deep connections with other founders in their cohort and our larger Village Capital investor and alumni network.
+Participate in mock board meetings with representatives from relevant institutions, corporations, and investors.

-Three interactive workshop weeks tailored to help their company identify early milestones and prepare them for their next round of capital (if relevant).
+Three interactive workshop weeks tailored to help their startup identify early milestones and prepare them for their next round of capital (if relevant).

 Exposure on Village Capital’s program website and other communications collateral.

-Top two (2) companies from each track will be selected by their peers to receive grant capital of USD $50,000 to further scale their solutions.
+The top two (2) startups selected by their peers will receive grant capital of USD $50,000 to support their operations.
+All companies will also receive $3,000 for support.

 Virtual Workshop 1: October 17-21